Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

     #      102.54.94.97     rhino.acme.com          # source server
     #       38.25.63.10     x.acme.com              # x client host

-Taking this approach, you will encounter browser warnings about potential security risks.
-You would also see these warnings if you attempted to visit a website in a browser by its IP address instead of its domain.
+Taking this approach, you'll likely encounter browser warnings about potential security risks.
+You might also see these warnings if you attempted to visit a website in a browser by its IP address instead of its domain.
 This is because neither a made-up domain nor the raw IP address matches a valid security certificate on the server.
 The next lesson, [Security Basics]({{ "/security" | absolute_url }}), will address certificates and HTTPS.

 ### DNS Zones and Records